Mama Moo

 Mama Moo as illustrated by Sven Nordqvist.

-Mama Moo or Mamma Moo is a fictional character created by Jujja and Tomas Wieslander that first appeared in a Swedish children's radio drama and then later on LP albums (Min lilla kråksång and Mamma Mu where the crow was voiced by Anders Ågren), books illustrated by Sven Nordqvist, a computer game and other merchandise.
+Mama Moo or Mamma Mu, in Swedish, is a fictional character created by Jujja and Tomas Wieslander that first appeared in a Swedish children's radio drama and then later on LP albums (Min lilla kråksång and Mamma Mu where the crow was voiced by Anders Ågren), books illustrated by Sven Nordqvist, a computer game and other merchandise.
 This series is about Mamma Moo—a talking cow and her best friend, a crow.

 The Swedish books were published by Natur & Kultur and are translated to over 30 languages.